arthanzel/dootfiles/README.md

 ------------
 Dootfiles comes with a convenient installer.
 It writes dootfiles to your home directory and runs some arbitrary scripts. **Never use this tool if you do not trust the repository or its author.** Review all of the code if you have the slightest doubt of its authenticity.

-`chmod +x ./install.sh && ./install.sh` creates symlinks to all your dootfiles and adds a file called `.dootfiles` to your home folder with the location of this repo, so you can do a `cat ~/.dootfiles` to find it anytime.
+`./install.sh` creates symlinks to all your dootfiles and adds a file called `.dootfiles` to your home folder with the location of this repo, so you can do a `cat ~/.dootfiles` to find it anytime.
 The environment variable `$DOOTFILES` defined in `shell/bashrc.link` will also reflect this location.

 The installer will prompt you to skip, overwrite, or backup existing files.
 Symlinks pointing outside of dootfiles will never be touched.
 So if you have a non-doot dotfile link that points elsewhere, it's safe.

 `./install.sh uninstall` removes all symlinks and restores all backups, hopefully returning your home directory to what is was before.
 Again, non-dootfiles aren't changed.

-The installer also supports post-install hooks with *.install.sh scripts.
+The installer also supports post-install hooks with *.post.sh scripts.
 See the next section for more information.

 Post-install hooks
 ------------------